What Is a Closing Disclosure?

 Your monthly mortgage payment is always due on the first of the month and is technically considered late on the second day of the month.
 However, over the years lenders have recognized that pay schedules or unexpected expenses can sometimes delay mortgage payments, so they don’t generally charge late fees unless you payment is made after the 15th of the month.

 Be sure to read the fine print, as late fees can add up if you consistently make payments past the grace period allowed for your payment.
-The best way to avoid late fees is to set up your payment on auto-pay or direct withdrawal so you always pay on time.
+One of the best ways to avoid late fees is to set up your payment on auto-pay or direct withdrawal so you always pay on time.

 No. 11: Escrow account details